-- Changes that meet the conditions set out in Section 6(1)(b) or Section 6(1)(c), but do not meet the condition set out in Section 6(1)(a), are classified as not material and notified to the ECB two weeks before their planned implementation. - 2.
-Changes which are described in Annex II, Section 2 are notified to the ECB two weeks before their planned implementation. - 3.
-All other changes are notified to the ECB after implementation on at least an annual basis.
+Changes that meet the conditions set out in Section 6(1)(b) or Section 6(1)(c), but do not meet the condition set out in Section 6(1)(a), are classified as not material and notified to the ECB two weeks before their planned implementation.

-This section defines materiality assessment criteria for those A-CVA changes that meet the conditions specified in Section 1(4)(c)(iii).
+&lt;sup>12 This section defines materiality assessment criteria for those A-CVA changes that meet the conditions specified in Section 1(3)(c)(iii).